The Tale of Mad Dog’s Christmas

 “You won’t have to steal anybody else’s now that you have one of your own,” said Racum.
 “Open it up.
 There’s something else inside it.”

 Mad Dog opened his new lunch box.
-Inside it was a pen, a pencil and eraser and a box of crayons, too.
+Inside it was a pen, a pencil, an eraser, and a box of crayons, too.

 “What is it?” asked Racum.